At Leading Firms in the Professional Services Industry, Collaboration is a Game Changer

 Talented people are, literally, their product.

-Finding those people is becoming increasingly difficult, especially when your small or medium-sized firm is competing with much larger companies that can capitalize on their size.
+Finding those people is becoming increasingly difficult, especially when your firm is competing with much larger companies that can capitalize on their size.

 But what distinguishes many of the "winners" in the battle for talent, in the experience of Paychex HR consultant Elizabeth Watson, is their collaborative attitude.